 - Flying Less Pledge

-Date: 16.04.2020As part of the Hessen-wide initiative "CO2 neutrale Landesverwaltung", scientists and students at the Justus Liebig University Giessen (JLU) established the working group "Klimaneutrale Uni".
+16.04.2020As part of the Hessen-wide initiative "CO2 neutrale Landesverwaltung", scientists and students at the Justus Liebig University Giessen (JLU) established the working group "Klimaneutrale Uni".
 The objective of this group is to propose adequate measures for achieving climate-neutrality of JLU.
 The Klimaneutrale Uni is currently working on developing measures related to energy-efficient facilities, reduction of academic flights, sustainable management of green areas and university canteens, and sustainability in education, among others.
 The Center for International Development and Environmental Research (Zentrum für internationale Entwicklungs- und Umweltforschung, ZEU), launches the Flying Less Initiative to stimulate the choice of sustainable travel alternatives and reduce the number of academic flights.

 ZEU members have been active in developing e-learning modules for many years, such as the module course “Land governance for sustainable land use in Africa”.
-Senior researcher Dr. Nozila Mukhamedova at the Professorship for Agricultural, Food and Environmental Policy of JLU interviewed ZEU colleague Dr. Irina Solovyeva about her experience in organizing, preparing and coordinating this e-learning module.
+Senior researcher Dr. Nozila Mukhamedova at the Professorship for Agricultural, Food and Environmental Policy of JLU interviewed ZEU colleague Dr. Irina Solovyeva about her experience in organising, preparing and coordinating this e-learning module.
 Irina also shared her personal experience and the latest expertise in setting up virtual learning environments.
 The interview was conducted in Russian in order to make it available for the current SUSADICA programme (Structured doctoral programme Sustainable agricultural development in Central Asia) and new cooperation partners of the SDG Nexus network in Central Asia.
 The interview includes English subtitles.